Home

 Adapting for Student Needs

-1. Adaptation Principles Understand the difference between 1) generic teachings, 2) an adaptive approach, and 3) therapeutics (yoga therapy), and become aware of adaptation principles that can serve as a foundation for making in-class decisions.
+1. Adaptation Principles Be aware of adaptation principles that can serve as a foundation for making in-class decisions.

-3. Working with Pain Cite research on the effectiveness of yoga with pain, and apply knowledge of anatomy, physiology and yoga tools to work effectively with students experiencing pain
+3. Working with Pain Cite research on the effectiveness of yoga with pain and apply knowledge of anatomy, physiology and yoga tools to adapt practices for pain.

 4. Pregnancy & Yoga Intro Know the criteria for determining when it’s appropriate to accommodate a pregnant student in a general class and when it’s advisable to refer to a Prenatal Yoga Class.